lgarron/readme-cli-help/README.test.md

 # Test

-The following is a `cli-help` block itself generated using `readme-cli-help`:
+The following is a help code block itself generated using `readme-cli-help`:

 ````text help
 Usage: readme-cli-help check [--config-path CONFIG_PATH]